Marine life in North West Bay will soon be celebrating, with twelve environmentally-friendly moorings (EFMs) being installed this month.

 The diving plan for monitoring activities has also been refined.
 Divers need to undertake specific training due to the cold water, task-heavy work, high silt and low visibility of this section of the waterway.

 Divers work in pairs for the UVCs and descend along the mooring line to the mooring anchor, or to a GPS point at control sites.
 Both divers will swim directly outwards from the central point on a predefined bearing and distance up to12m from centre.
 As they go they record all fish and large macroinvertebrates, including large sessile invertebrates (e.g. ascidians), and taking 5 photoquadrats at each site, they then repeat this process 3 more times along new bearings.

 CSIRO will also be sampling sediment to monitor infauna (small animals that live in the sand and mud) and carbon and have developed a coring technique wherein four cores for carbon and four cores for infauna will be taken, two in each side of the scar (windward/leeward).
 The infauna samples will be shipped to New South Wales for specialist laboratory processing while the carbon samples are processed at CSIRO in Hobart to assess the potential for the EFMs to sequester carbon.

 This pilot study will contribute data on the recovery timeframe of seagrass – there are few other studies on seagrass recovery in mooring scars, and none in Australia – but overseas papers suggest we could see signs of recovery within 18 months.
 Seagrass is important habitat for many rare and threatened species, as well as recreationally valuable fish species and the restoration of seagrass habitat has many flow-on benefits for water quality and ecosystem health.

 Take a look at our recent case study to find out more about what motivated the mooring lease-holders to sign on for this project.
-The case study is available to view at the link
+Click here to read the case study.

 This project, set to run until June 2023, is supported by NRM South through funding from the Australian Government.